 Ecotype - Plants from one area are not exactly the same genetically as plants of the same species from another area.
 Species grow over a wide geographical range, but genetic differences occur as plants adapt to their specific location.
 Problems can include different tolerances to moisture and temperature extremes and bloom times that don't align with the insects that rely on that species.
 Using local ecotypes is less vital in the home garden because buildings, concrete, trees, and water drainage create micro-environments that differ from the prairies prior to human intervention.
-Note that the plants in our sale are NOT grown from locally sourced seed and cannot be considered a local ecotype.
-If that is important to you, contact us for more information about local sources.
-Our supplier is close to our latitude, and our urban and suburban soils are more similar to their soils than to true undisturbed Loess Hills prairie soil.
+Urban and suburban soils and growing conditions are functionally different than undisturbed remnant Loess Hills prairie.
+Note that the plants in our sale are grown mostly from regionally sourced seed.
+If you require a specific ecotype, we can refer you to area growers.